gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 ***

-## Access workspaces
+## Access Workspaces

-To access Workspaces, select the Workspace tab in the top left or use the command palette (`command/ctrl + shift + P`) and search "Open Workspaces".
+To access Workspaces, select the Workspace tab in the top left or use the Command Palette (`command/ctrl + shift + P`) and search "Open Workspaces".

 <img src="/wp-content/uploads/access-workspaces.png" srcset="/wp-content/uploads/access-workspaces@2x.png" class="img-bordered img-responsive center">

 ***

-## Cloud workspaces
+## Cloud Workspaces

-Cloud workspaces will be available for you to work with on any machiene and the selected [teams](/start-here/teams/) within your organization.
+Cloud Workspaces will be available for you to work with on any machiene and the selected [teams](/start-here/teams/) within your organization.
 This helps ensure that everyone is up-to-date on the same set of repositories by offering [multi-repository actions](/gitkraken-client/workspaces/#cloud-multi-repository-actions) and the ability to [work with all pull requests](/gitkraken-client/workspaces/#pull-requests) from these repositories.

 ### Create a Cloud Workspace